 "I didn’t go nightclubbing as a teenager in Bournemouth because my friends and I didn’t have the money – but we spent a lot of time on the beach, having barbecues, and running into the sea in the middle of the night” Amanda Holden

-One thing that draws tourists to Bournemouth is its gorgeous seven-mile-long beach.
-This seaside resort town in Dorset attracts both retirees and youthful holidaymakers who want to take part in its vibrant nightlife scene.
+Bournemouth's gorgeous seven-mile-long beach is a big reason for tourists to visit.
+This seaside resort in Dorset attracts both older holidaymakers after a relaxing break and young people who want to sample the vibrant nightlife scene.
 Bournemouth, however, is not just a party town.
-It’s also home to a number of great restaurants, exciting water sports activities and interesting hideaways.
+It’s home to many great restaurants and exciting water sports activities.

-The Russel-Cotes Art Gallery and Museum is a great place to drop by for lovers of history and art.
-It features a wonderful collection of 19th-century art pieces including Japanese artefacts.
-The Atrium Art Gallery at Bournemouth University also hosts and showcases interesting artwork by local and international artists.
+The Russel-Cotes Art Gallery and Museum is a great place for lovers of history and art.
+It features a wonderful collection of 19th-century art pieces, including Japanese artefacts.
+The Atrium Art Gallery at Bournemouth University hosts and showcases interesting artwork by local and international artists.